mczvc827/OneLang/README.md

     - The authors explore various aspects of information processing for the design of service systems, efficient management, secure storage, and transmission.

 3. Computer science to the Point: Computer Science for Life Sciences Students and Other Non-Computer Scientists
      - This textbook is aimed at students of non-specialist courses with computer science components.
 Special emphasis is placed on the so-called life sciences, such as medical technology, rescue engineering, biotechnology, environmental engineering or process engineering.

+4. MATLAB for Engineering and the Life Sciences [2 ed.]
+    - This book is a self-guided tour of MATLAB for engineers and life scientists.
+It introduces the most commonly used programming techniques through biologically inspired examples.
+Although the text is written for undergraduates, graduate students and academics, as well as those in industry, will find value in learning MATLAB. <br><br>The book takes the emphasis off of learning syntax so that the reader can focus more on algorithmic thinking.
+Although it is not assumed that the reader has taken differential equations or a linear algebra class, there are short introductions to many of these concepts.
+Following a short history of computing, the MATLAB environment is introduced.
+Next, vectors and matrices are discussed, followed by matrix-vector operations.
+The core programming elements of MATLAB are introduced in three successive chapters on scripts, loops, and conditional logic.
+The last three chapters outline how to manage the input and output of data, create professional quality graphics and find and use MATLAB toolboxes.
+Throughout, biomedical and life science examples are used to illustrate MATLAB's capabilities.

-#### Year 4 (Fall Semester)
+### Year 4 (Fall Semester)

 * (3) CS 425 Senior Project: Software Design
+     - Senior Project: Software Design <br>First part of a two-semester sequence in which teams complete the design and planning stages of a software development project.
+Selected topics in software development, group dynamics, and project management.
+Not for Graduate credit.

 * (3) CS Elective I
 * (3) CS Elective II
 * (3) CS Elective III
 * (3) Breadth Social Science (BSS)

-15 – Total Credits
+> 15 – Total Credits

 ### Year 4 (Spring Semester)

 * (3) CS 499-Senior Project: Software Implementation
+    - Senior Project: Software Implementation <br>Second part of a two-semester sequence in which teams implement, test, and deploy software development project that was planned and designed in CS 425.
+Includes a formal presentation to the computer science faculty.

 * (3) CS Elective IV
 * (3) CS Elective V
 * (1) Health Experience (EH)
 * (4) Rizal IV, VI
 * (3) U.S. Race, Gender, and Equity (ERGU) or Global Cultures, Race, and Equity Education (EREG)*

-17 - Total Credits
+> 17 - Total Credits

 #### Textbooks:
 - José Rizal: Life, Works, and Writings of a Genius, Writer, Scientist, and National Hero [Second Edition]

-* If a course satisfies both the EREG and ERGU requirements, students will be given credit for one of the attributes and need to take a course that fulfills the other attribute.
+> If a course satisfies both the EREG and ERGU requirements, students will be given credit for one of the attributes and need to take a course that fulfills the other attribute.

-Total Hours 120
+>Total Hours 120

 </details>

 # Bayanihan Foundation ℠